monia9527/art/README.md

 #  Art | Digital Artwork Portfolio

-Welcome to **Art**, a digital art portfolio showcasing character designs, illustrations, and AI-driven interactive content.
+Welcome to here, a digital art portfolio showcasing character designs, illustrations, and AI-driven interactive content.
 This website is built with **React, TailwindCSS, and Framer Motion**, offering an engaging and visually immersive experience.

 ##  Live Demo
 [🔗 Check it out here](https://art-eosin.vercel.app)